jonathongardner/slots-jwt/README.md

 'authorization' => 'Bearer token=TOKEN'
 ```
 They are also returned in the header in the same way.

+## Secret
+To sign JSON web tokens, a (secret) key is needed.
+By default Slots will look in the `ENV['SLOT_SECRET']`.
+This can be changed in the slots config file.

 ## Usage
 To require a user to be authenticated the following methods can be used in the controller.